 The next one is a more affordable portable scooter for those looking to get something simple to go around town and take on the trunk of a car for travel use.
 Meet the Shoprider 3-wheel portable scooter.

 The Shoprider is of extremely simple design but that doesn’t make it any less usable.
 On the contrary actually.
 I believe in the old acronym KISS (Keep It Simple Stupid).
-Less moving part means less thing to break and simple constructions are more durable and easier to repair.
+Less moving part means fewer thing to break and simple constructions are more durable and easier to repair.

 - Lightweight (70 lbs)